 Being a respected member of a group is important to most humans.
 This group may be your family, community or workplace.
 Getting involved with others and building something bigger than ourselves is a great motivator and source of happiness for most.

-Whether you want to be a great parent to your kid, help your friends, contribute to your neighbourhood community or be an inspirational leader it is the networking and interaction with others that delivers the rewards.
+Whether you want to be a great parent to your kid, help your friends, contribute to your neighborhood community or be an inspirational leader, it is the networking and interaction with others that delivers the rewards.

 The other side of the coin is that you may be forced to do something due to social pressure to fit in the group.
 If you live in an area where your view of the world is not widely accepted you may even consider moving to a different location.
 Resistance, in some cases people have stood up and changed the world instead.

-Making world a better place.
+Making the world a better place.
 Social goals don’t have to mean connecting with others.
-You can change the world and improve the life of millions without stepping into the limelight.
+You can change the world and improve the lives of millions without stepping into the limelight.
 This is what countless scientists and inventors have done.

 This is a tough call.
 It is said that Colonel Sanders visited more than 1,000 potential franchisees before he finally franchised KFC.
 And that was to his friend.
 When making the decision consider the area you want to get into, think about the time you have, how much risk are you willing to take.
 And then act.

 The sweet spot is an area where you can tie all t three types of goals together.
-This means that you get paid to do the things that you want to develop in yourself and the end result is beneficial to other people.
+The sweet spot means that you get paid to do the things that you want to develop in yourself, and the result is beneficial to other people.
 The key here is that the time you spend on one area of your goals also fulfills the two other areas.
 This is the reason to do what you love.